 That fact, combined with the major changes in many Supercars teams’ main driver line-ups for 2021, has placed an even greater premium on securing an experienced co-driver.

-Four of the most high-profile steerers among last year’s co-driver crop have secured main game seats this year: Will Davison at Dick Johnson Racing, Tim Slade at the newly-formed Blanchard Racing Team, and Will Brown and Brodie Kostecki at Erebus Motorsport.
+Four of the most high-profile steerers among last year’s co-driver crop secured full-time seats this year: Will Davison at Dick Johnson Racing, Tim Slade at the new Blanchard Racing Team, and Will Brown and Brodie Kostecki at Erebus Motorsport.

 Conversely, a handful of last year’s main game drivers are expected to race as co-drivers come October.